John Nevison

-John Nevison (1639 – 4 May 1684), also known as William Nevison or Nevinson, was one of Britain's most notorious highwaymen, a gentleman rogue supposedly nicknamed Swift Nick by King Charles II after a renowned 200 mi dash from Kent to York to establish an alibi for a robbery he had committed earlier that day.
+John Nevison (1639 – 4 May 1684), also known as William Nevison or Nevinson, was one of England's most notorious highwaymen, a gentleman rogue supposedly nicknamed Swift Nick by King Charles II after a renowned 200 mi dash from Kent to York to establish an alibi for a robbery he had committed earlier that day.
 The story inspired William Harrison Ainsworth to include a modified version in his novel Rookwood, in which he attributed the feat to Dick Turpin.
 There are suggestions that the feat was actually undertaken by Samuel Nicks.
-The TV series Dick Turpin had an accomplice of the highwayman, Nick, who earned the nickname Swiftnick.
+The TV series Dick Turpin had an accomplice of the highwayman, Nick, who earned the nickname "Swiftnick".